A great use for PowerPoint animations, is combining them to bring the cover slide image of your presentation to life.

 Step #16: Set your Motion Path to Start with Previous

 Before we make the oncoming traffic, within the Animations tab, click the downward facing arrow at the far right for your first car (Oval 5 in this case) and select Start With Previous (which will make our lives easier in a second).

 Step #17: Copy and paste your car animations

 To create the oncoming traffic (cars coming in the opposite direction), copy/paste your two cars (CTRL + C to Copy and CTRL + V to paste on a PC).
 Move your new cars to fit your road condition, and then adjust their motion paths to fit the road.

 Note: Again, make sure that you don’t cross the motion path animations.

-Step #18: Reverse the Motion Paths on the New Vehicles
+Step #18: Reverse the Motion Paths on the new cars

 With the two new shapes set and their motion paths adjusted, from Animations tab, open the Effect Options drop down and select Reverse Path Direction.